 Choose your path

-Average fixed mortgage rates during the past week once again remained near yearly lows, Freddie Mac reported May 19 in its Primary Mortgage Market Survey.
+Average fixed mortgage rates remained largely unchanged this past week, staying near a three-year low as rates slowly adjust to 10-year Treasury yields, Freddie Mac reported June 23 in its Primary Mortgage Market Survey.

 Pop up content here.